demisto/content/Packs/Zoom/Integrations/Zoom/README.md

 ### zoom-update-message

 ***
-Edits a chat message that you previously sent to either a contact or a channel in Zoom by providing the ID of the message as the value of the messageId parameter.  as a query parameter, you must provide either the contact's email address of the contact or the Channel ID of the channel where the message was sent.
+Edits a chat message that you previously sent to either a contact or a channel in Zoom by providing the ID of the message as the value of the messageId parameter.
+As a query parameter, you must provide either the contact's email address or the Channel ID of the channel where the message was sent.

 #### Base Command